scrabbletank/farhome-rules/eberron.md

 - **Range:** 8
 - **Duration:** Concentration, up to 1 minute

-You open a rift to the astral plane in a 4 tile radius.
+You open a rift to the astral plane in a 2x2 tile area.
 All creatures trapped within must make a stength save against your spellcasting roll.
 On failure, the creature cannot physically move in any way while in the space.
 A creature can make the save again on subsequent turns.
 Any creature that ends their turn in this space take 3 wound dice in cold damage as otherworldly tendrils brush up against them.
 The spell ends if you lose concentration or move more than 8 tiles away from the rift.

-Increase the radius by 1 tile for every level cast above 3rd.
+Increase the size by 1 tile in each direction for every level cast above 3rd.

 ### 4th Level